Welcome to Presque Isle State Park

 Presque Isle is a recurving sand spit jutting into Lake Erie and has the only surf beach in the Commonwealth.
 It is rich in geological and biological diversity, and historical significance.
 The location of the park on Lake Erie makes it a favorite spot for bird migration.

 Presque Isle State Park is a 3,200-acre sandy peninsula that arches lakeward into Lake Erie.
-The park is reached by PA Route 832 or by boat.
-The road system within the park forms a loop approximately 13 miles in length.
+The park is reached by PA 832 or by boat.
+The road system within the park forms a loop about 13 miles in length.

 The neck of the peninsula is attached to the mainland four miles west of downtown Erie.
 The park creates Presque Isle Bay, a wide and deep harbor for the city of Erie.
 The bay attracts many pleasure boats and worldwide freighters, making Erie an important Great Lakes shipping port.

 Presque Isle is a National Natural Landmark.
 Because of the many unique habitats, Presque Isle contains a greater number of the state’s endangered, threatened and rare species than any other area of comparable size in Pennsylvania.

 Presque Isle is a major recreational landmark for about four million visitors each year.
 As Pennsylvania’s only “seashore,” Presque Isle offers its visitors a beautiful coastline and many recreational activities, including swimming, boating, fishing, hiking, bicycling and in-line skating.